pieterjm/hackable_esp_device/README.md

 6. Upload the filesystem Image `(Project tasks > Platform > Upload filesystem Image)`
 7. Done the device should now be ready for use

+<b>First start</b>
+1. Start up the device
+2. Connect to the `Configure Smartlight Wifi` Access point
+3. Go to the ip address listed in the serial monitor most of the time this is [http://192.168.4.1](http://192.168.4.1)
+4. Follow the steps on the website to configure a wifi connection
+5. The device should now restart, connect to the selected wifi network and be ready for use

 ### Manual platformio prep
 1. create the correct hierarchy